In this blog post, we will be looking at how to improve candidate experience in recruitment.

 Companies should capture potential candidates the same way they capture website visitors.
-Each time a candidate demonstrates interest in a company’s content, a CRM system can be designed to react to these interactions and prompt for further interaction.
 This can include a simple email campaign for a potential candidate to apply for a job posting!
+Each time a candidate demonstrates interest in a company's content, a CRM system can be designed to react to these interactions and prompt further interaction.

 Make the application easy for passive job searchers

-The best way for organisations to nurture candidates is to be in contact with them before they even realise they want to apply for a job with the company.
+The best way for organisations to nurture candidates is to contact them before they even realise they want to apply for a job with the company.

 This means organisations will be targeting passive job searchers.
 The recruitment process should be made as easy as possible.
 That’s where remote technology comes in.

 Video interviews are on the rise!
-Making it easier and more convenient for passive job searchers to record their job interview at a time and place that is suitable to them and their busy schedules.
+It is easier and more convenient for passive job searchers to record their job interview at a time and place suitable to them and their busy schedules.

 Candidate nurturing and the candidate experience

-Going the extra mile to put in all the foreground work can save organisations potentially thousands in recruitment costs.
+Going the extra mile to put in all the foreground work can potentially save thousands of recruitment costs.